 While traditional dishes in Iceland are mostly meat-based, if you’re a vegetarian or vegan, don’t fear – there will be something for you, too!
 Being vegetarian in Iceland is relatively easy since plant-based eating has grown in popularity over recent years.

-We recommend heading to the famous shopping street of Laugavegur in the Reykjavik downtown area to find the best bars and nightlife venues in the city.
-This strip in the old town is buzzing at night, with more chilled out cafés, live music entertainment, lively party venues and a myriad of bars.
+One of the best things to do in Reykjavik is head to the famous shopping street of Laugavegur in the Reykjavik downtown area to find the best bars and nightlife venues in the city.
+This strip in the old town is buzzing at night, with more chilled-out cafés, live music entertainment, lively party venues, and a myriad of bars.